Sof1st1s/Astralis-Client/README.md

 WARNING:
 Some antiviruses may false flag (false positive) it.
 Learn more about what false positive means here: https://www.huntress.com/cybersecurity-101/topic/false-positive-viruses
-(Antivirus false flag refers to a false positive, where security software incorrectly identifies a legitimate file or program as malicious.
-This can disrupt workflows, block essential applications, or cause unnecessary panic, even though no real threat exists)
+(False flag refers to a false positive, where antivirus incorrectly identifies a legitimate file or program as malicious.
+This can disrupt workflows, block essential applications, or cause unnecessary panic, even though no real threat exists, here it happens because the cheat alters game files.)

 TUTORIAL (Important):
 1. Click Tag, then click Release